Volvo V60 Review & Prices

 Although you sit quite low to the ground in the V60, you have a clear view out.
 The pillars are relatively thick but not chunky enough to really obstruct your vision, and the view over your shoulder is pretty good.
 It makes life easy when pulling out at angled junctions or checking that the road is clear before changing lanes.

-Any of the V60’s engines are up to the job of town driving, as even the least powerful has 163hp.
-You don’t really need to look beyond the entry-level B3 if most of your journeys are on urban roads.
+Any of the V60’s engines are up to the job of town driving, as even the least powerful diesel has 197hp.
+Both the plug-in hybrid models have plenty of electric poke at low urban speeds.

 Every V60 comes with an automatic gearbox – there’s no manual available - which makes for easy and relaxed driving in heavy traffic.
-The T6 is the most relaxing of all, as it will travel on electricity alone for nearly 55 miles, according to the official figures.
+The T6 is the most relaxing of all, as it will travel on electricity alone for slightly more than 57 miles, according to the official figures.

 Plus models come with a rear-view camera and front and rear parking sensors, so although the V60 is a long car, squeezing into parking spaces shouldn’t be a problem.
-The Ultimate model goes one better with a surround-view camera system.
+The Ultra model goes one better with a surround-view camera system, but for all models the turning circle is quite large.

 On the motorway